Command control is an essential element of the Operations Road Show layout.

 layout's home base.

-- Three DS54 I/O cards to interface with the dispatcher's train order
+- Three DS54 I/O cards to interface with the dispatcher's train

-see Building the DCC-Controlled
+signal system, see Building

-Train Order Signal System, elsewhere on this site.
+the DCC-Controlled Train Order Signal System, elsewhere

 - Ten DS44 accessory decoders to control the train order signals,

-buzzers.
+alerter buzzers.

-- Two UR91 (simplex) and one UR92 (duplex) radio receivers.
-Having
+- Two UR91 (simplex) and three UR92 (duplex) radio receivers.
+The

 but provides a reserve for use as an emergency backup.